garciadelcastillo/ffmpeg-cheatsheet/README.md

 `0.1` accelerates x10 by dropping frames, `0.01` would accelerate x100 and so on.
 `-an` removes audio.

+### Extreme video compression

+Sometimes, it is useful to compress a video to a very lossy output, like when editing very HQ files.

+    ffmpeg -i input.mp4 -c:v libx264 -crf 51 -preset veryslow -c:a copy -r 30 ouptut.mp4

+This example sets quality to terrible (`-crf` from `0` best quality to `51` worst),  and drops frames to 30fps.
+Remove the `-preset` to trade speed of a few extra bytes.

 ### Lossless cropping/trimming

     ffmpeg -i input.mp4 -ss 00:00:00 -to 01:30:15 -c:v copy -c:a copy output.mp4